COMPLETED BUDGET

 Budget Overview

 The goal for 2025 is to bring the City into a more stable operating position and begin to build reserves to help pay for future water and sewer infrastructure.
 The preliminary City of Merritt Financial Plan 2025 – 2029 continues along the path charted in 2024 to balance the operating budget by 2025.
-Key elements of this preliminary budget show that the City will be looking at a 10% to 12% tax increase on the municipal portion of property taxes for 2025 only, which applies to only about half (55%) of the property tax bill.
+Key elements of this preliminary budget show that the City will be looking at a about an 11% tax increase on the municipal portion of property taxes for 2025 only, which applies to only about half (55% on average) of the property tax bill.
 The other portion of a property tax bill goes to other levels of government.
 (Reference the pie chart).
 Also note that tax increases are expected to stabilize starting 2026.

-Please note that the overall Property Tax increase would NOT be 12%.
+Please note that the overall Property Tax increase would NOT necessarily be 11%.
 The other governing bodies must set their rates before the final overall property tax increase can be set.

-Also note that the proposed tax increase on the average household, with a property valued at $445,000, would effectively amount to about $22.
+Also note that the proposed tax increase on the average household, with a property valued at $445,000, would effectively amount to about $22 monthly.

 At present, key points in this preliminary budget are as follows: